tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 As the masked intruder charged into the room, Juli walked over to his dinner bowl and dumped the entire meal into it, pieces haphazardly ricocheting onto the side of a cabinet and the surrounding floor.

 Suddenly, I realized I hadn’t seen her eat *anything* substantial since I left for that trip months prior.
-A few slices of toast with her coffee the morning, but nothing more.
+A few slices of toast with her coffee in the morning, but nothing more.

 Dan pivoted to face *them* as they entered.